 Complex Relationships – Stakeholders and rights-holders can wear many hats during a consultation, or hold many roles in an organization.
 For example there might be familial relationships amongst stakeholders/rights-holders that must be accounted for.
 Or a person might have personal interests in a project in addition to interest held when representing a stakeholder group.
 SIM tracks relationships between groups that are highly relevant to consultation outcomes, as these relationships can drive the dynamics between communities and affect outcomes.

-Supplier Expertise – Companies like SustaiNet that are immersed in the SIM space are uniquely positioned to offer industry expertise that may be missing with CRM suppliers.
+Supplier Expertise – Companies like SustaiNet are immersed in the SIM space and are uniquely positioned to offer industry expertise that may be missing with CRM suppliers.
 The right vendor can help you benchmark your project consultations against industry best practices, and stay with you for the life of your software subscription.
-CRM vendors don’t have the expertise in the space – this is why there is an entire industry dedicated to SIM.